Skip to Main Content

 Show Itinerary:

-Meet your fellow travelers and VBT trip leaders at 1:00 p.m. in the lobby of the Oxford hotel.
-You will have a chance to change into your biking gear in the hotel’s public restrooms.
-Please note: Plan to eat lunch or a snack on your own beforehand, as the next scheduled meal is dinner.
+Meet your fellow travelers and VBT trip leaders at 1:00 p.m. in the lobby of our Oxford Pre-Tour hotel, voco Oxford Spires.
+Plan to eat lunch or a snack on your own beforehand, as the next scheduled meal is dinner.

-Take a short shuttle to the village of Bampton, the start of your cycling adventure.
-After a safety and bike-fitting session, enjoy a pleasant pedal through the countryside to Bampton.
-This charming village will seem familiar to Downton Abbey fans: it doubled as the fictional Yorkshire village of Downton in the beloved PBS series.
-Continue cycling through small hamlets and past tree-lined fields into Burford, your home for the next two nights.
+A short shuttle takes you to the village of Bampton, the starting point of your cycling adventure.
+After a safety and bike-fitting session, enjoy a scenic ride through the countryside.
+Bampton may look familiar to Downton Abbey fans—it served as the setting for the fictional Yorkshire village of Downton in the beloved PBS series.
+Continue cycling through peaceful hamlets and tree-lined fields to Burford, your home for the next two nights.

 Today’s Ride Choices